MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/PractitionerRole.md

 ms.service: common-data-model
 ms.reviewer: anneta
 ms.topic: article
-ms.date: 3/11/2019
+ms.date: 4/8/2019
 ms.author: nebanfic
 ---

 # Practitioner Role

-A specific set of Roles/Locations/specialties/services that a practitioner may perform at an organization for a period of time.
+A specific set of roles, locations, specialties, or services that a practitioner may perform at an organization for a period of time.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/PractitionerRole.cdm.json" target="_blank">GitHub</a>.